binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 Do not mistype the domain.
 Use [key pair authentication](#vps-countermeasures-disable-remove-services-harden-what-is-left-ssh-key-pair-authentication) as discussed, so no passwords are exchanged.

-### Wrongfully Trusting the Loading of Untrusted Web Resources {#network-countermeasures-wrongfully-trusting-the-loading-of-untrusted-web-resources}
+### Wrongful Trust When Loading Untrusted Web Resources {#network-countermeasures-wrongfully-trusting-the-loading-of-untrusted-web-resources}

 Consider the likes of [Consuming Free and Open Source](#web-applications-countermeasures-consuming-free-and-open-source) in the Web Applications chapter.